 - optional: a few drops of food coloring

-Make The Fruit Puree: Combine chopped dried fruit with 12 ounces of apple juice, sugar and corn syrup in a medium pot.
-Bring to a simmer and cook until the fruit has become tender and the mixture has become extremely dry and thick.
+For the Fruit Purée: Combine chopped dried fruit with 12 ounces of apple juice, sugar and corn syrup in a medium pot.
+Bring to a simmer and cook until fruit has become tender and the mixture has become extremely dry and thick.

-Meanwhile, in the bowl of a food processor, pulse the freeze dried strawberries until reduced to a powder.
+Meanwhile, in the bowl of a food processor, pulse freeze-dried strawberries until reduced to a powder.

-When the fruit has finished cooking, add the mixture to the strawberry powder in food processor bowl.
+When fruit has finished cooking, add the mixture to the strawberry powder in food processor bowl.
 Pulse until chunky.
-Add the remaining apple juice, lemon juice, coconut oil, rose flower water and food coloring, if using.
-Processes continuously until the mixture has become quite smooth and no large chunks remain.
+Add remaining apple juice, lemon juice, coconut oil, rose flower water, and food coloring, if using.
+Processes continuously until mixture has become quite smooth and no large chunks remain.

 For the most authentic Fruit Roll-Ups, pass this fruit mixture through a food mill or a sieve and discard any solids that won't pass through (about 3 ounces).
 It'll take some elbow grease, but you'll be rewarded with some freakishly smooth roll-ups.

-Dry The Roll-Ups: Preheat the oven to 150°F, or as low as your oven will go.
+To Dry the Roll-Ups: Preheat oven to 150°F (65°C), or as low as your oven will go.
 Line two sheet pans with silicon mats (I've read microwave-safe plastic wrap works too, but I haven't tested that myself).
 Pour half the mixture into each and spread into an even, thin layer with an offset spatula.

-Cut And Store The Roll-Ups: When the fruit puree has dried adequately, remove from oven and cool to room temperature.
-Use a knife to loosen the fruit sheets from the edges of the pan.
-Press a sheet of parchment or wax paper against the surface of the fruit and invert onto a cutting board.
-Peel off the plastic wrap or silicon from the bottom.
+Cut and Store the Roll-Ups: When the fruit purée has dried adequately, remove from oven and cool to room temperature.
+Use a knife to loosen fruit sheets from the edges of the pan.
+Press a sheet of parchment or wax paper against the surface of fruit and invert onto a cutting board.
+Peel off plastic wrap or silicon from the bottom.

 If you want to make shapes for "pull outs," use the tip of a knife to gently score each sheet into 8 square portions (this will prevent you from stamping shapes that will accidentally get cut in half when you portion out the roll-ups).
 Next, use a cookie cutter to stamp various shapes, but do not remove them.